naimbob95/mysql-mongo-redis-mailhog-docker-compose/README.md

 This is a docker-compose file for with Mysql,Mongodb,Redis and Mailhog for your local development.

+# Reminder
+Don't use this in your production server!!!
+This configuration targeted to local development only.
+I will be not responsible in any of your action using this file.
+Use this at your own risk!!!

 # Prerequisites

 Windows (Tested on Windows 10):